QxaM/employee-and-work-order-management-1701376738/README.md

    this will send email to users with password reset.
 2. **Authentication:** Role-base authentication is in place, as default three user roles are created - Admin, Operator and Designer.
+3. **Admin:**
+    - Admin can assign or revoke roles for users in Admin settings.

 ### Services: